 On top of that, the Mayor of uThukela district municipality normally meets with family of municipalities to ensure that our plans are talking to each other.
-The alignment started at initial stages where all the IDP managers met to discuss the process to be followed in the first draft of the IDP five year plan.
+The alignment started at initial stages where all the IDP managers met to discuss the process to be followed in the last review of the fourth generation IDP.
 The process was instrumental in ensuring that the draft 2021/2022 IDP review is holistic and addresses issues of integrated planning and development.
 For example, all identified projects for 2021/2022 financial year, as listed in this IDP Review, emanated from discussions held with family of municipalities.
 The last engagement with the family of municipalities was held on the 10 March 2021 where the whole family had a virtual meeting with the sector departments in trying to align our plans.